-The MH platform design problem is adapted from the stochastic MaaS assignment game model in \cite{liu2024stackelberg}.
+The MH platform design problem is adapted from the stochastic MaaS assignment game model in \cite{liu2024modeling}.
 The assignment game is decomposed into a bilevel problem where the upper level involves platform decisions, such as pricing and subsidies, while the lower level involves the joint decisions of the travelers and mobility operators.
-In the adaptation to the MH platform design problem, the platform is also the FT operator making decisions about how much to subsidize the MOD operators in the upper level, while the lower level determines the MH and MOD capacities and traveler flows.
+In the adaptation to the MH platform design problem, the platform makes decisions about how much price to charge travelers for each OD segment and how much to subsidize the MOD operators in the upper level, while the lower level determines the MH and MOD capacities and traveler flows.

-Instead of using the path-based SUE-style formulation in \cite{liu2024stackelberg}, we adapt the link-based PURC model proposed by \cite{fosgerau2022perturbed} to capture the probabilistic matching mechanism.
+Instead of using the path-based SUE-style formulation in \cite{liu2024modeling}, we adapt the link-based PURC model proposed by \cite{fosgerau2022perturbed} to capture the probabilistic matching mechanism.
 Eq.~(\ref{eq:service_model}) is the link-based stochastic assignment problem $L_1$ based on the PURC concept for a MH platform.

 The assignment model $\Phi_1$ serves as a lower level problem to the corresponding assignment game, but can also be run as an independent model for determining a multimodal network design problem with stochastic assignment, such as determining the welfare impact of an existing pricing design of a traditional transit hub without MH subsidy.